 There are advanced treatment modalities available like laparoscopic /robotic removal of the kidney.
 This surgery comes in the ambit of minimally invasive surgery which makes sure that hospital stay is minimised, and the recovery is hastened.
 Do talk to your urologist about partial nephrectomy in which maximum nephrons are spared and the entire kidney need not be removed.
 This surgery becomes highly important in patients who are diabetic, hypertensive, are suffering from chronic kidney disease, have only a kidney since birth or are left with one kidney due to the other kidney already being damaged for some reason or having been surgically removed.
 The people who are medically unfit to undergo surgery need not feel left out.
 They can be offered radiofrequency and cryoablation.
 Your doctor may also find it suitable to put you on active surveillance for small and seemingly indolent tumours.

 World Kidney Cancer Day reinforces that cancer doesn’t have to define you.
 Don’t give up.
 Every day is worth it and it’s possible not just to survive, but to thrive and to live a healthy, wonderful life again.
 The need of the hour is to smell the coffee and to timely consult your urologist.
 As the lockdown is now gradually lifting up and the covid is ebbing, turning up in hospital might not sound scary now.
 However, the option of video consultation is also viable and the advice of the surgeon may be availed at the doorstep.
 As they always say, Cancer Cannot Wait.

-The article is authored by Dr. Abhinav Jain, Consultant – Urology & Kidney Transplantation, Dharamshila Narayana Superspeciality Hospital, Delhi
+The article is authored by Dr. Mayank Gupta, Director & Senior consultant – Urology & Uro-oncology, Dharamshila Narayana Superspeciality Hospital, Delhi